Finances and work-life balance

 These sessions can be general or focused on particular life stages (such as retirement), and are dependant on what your workplace requires.

-The session will end with a short Q&A, and if attendees have any questions or concerns that they’d like addressed privately, they have the option after the session to book in for an appointment with an Adviser.
+The session will end with a short Q&A, and if attendees have any questions or concerns that they’d like addressed privately, they have the option after the session to book in for an appointment with an Advisor.

 For a more in-depth experience, our 1-on-1 Financial Wellbeing Consultations can help.